 - Then accept the Users license agreement

-- At the next step it is critical that you SELECT Custom and NOT Upgrade.
-If you choose upgrade, then your existing installation of Windows 7 will be removed.
+- At the next step, it is critical that you SELECT Custom and NOT Upgrade.
+If you choose to upgrade, then your existing installation of Windows 7 will be removed.

 - Now you will be asked to choose which hard drive you want to install Windows 8 on.
 Choose the one that you created earlier when we partitioned your hard drive

 - After that it’s just a matter of letting Windows 8 install and do its thing, it will take a while and probably restart a couple of times.
-Let it work away and grab yourself a well deserved cup of tea.
+Let it work away and grab you a well-deserved cup of tea.

 Windows 8 will ask you to fill in a few details and let you sign in with your Windows Live account so that everything gets nicely synced up.
 This will import your contacts, Facebook, Twitter and SkyDrive details if you have them set up.

 After that, you can play around with Windows 8 to your heart’s content!
 Each time you turn on your computer you will be presented with the screen below asking you which OS you want to boot into.
 If you click on Change defaults or choose other options at the bottom, you can specify Windows 7 or Windows 8 as the default OS, as well as changing the length of time the screen is presented to you.

 So that’s all there is, now you should be successfully dual booting Windows 8 Consumer Preview and Windows 7.
 If you follow all the steps outlined in this post you shouldn’t have any problems.
 If you have any questions or issues, feel free to leave them in the comments below and I’ll do my best to help you out.

 - How To Install And Uninstall Metro Apps On Windows 8

 - How to Create a Hard Drive Partition in Windows 7